The Library is open over the October long weekend, with reduced hours on Monday 2 October 2023. View the long weekend opening hours here.

 To read the words of Patyegarang is to come close to seeing the new colony through the eyes of an Aboriginal person, and to be reminded that despite the violence of colonisation there were figures on both sides who were trying to understand each other.
 These notebooks have returned from the United Kingdom to Gadigal country for the exhibition.

-The Indigenous Engagement Branch has worked with dozens of language groups over the past six months to understand the Library’s role in responding to the language needs of Aboriginal people and communities.
+The Indigenous Engagement Branch has worked with dozens of language groups to understand the Library’s role in responding to the language needs of Aboriginal people and communities.
 This role hinges on opening up the collection and building reciprocal relationships with Aboriginal language speakers and knowledge holders.
 It requires us to recognise that languages were not ‘lost’ but were systematically diminished, and it asks us to remember that generations of Elders have managed to keep language and culture strong despite decades of assimilation policies.

 The generosity of Elders and Aboriginal communities in supporting this exhibition has been extraordinary.
 Being able to spend time on Country speaking with people about their language journeys has been a tremendous honour.
 We hope it will imbue the exhibition with a sense of life and joy that reflects the incredible and ancient history of our languages, and the strength we carry with us into the future.